 Vector fields and their analysis are indispensable for many applications in science and engineering.
 With the increasing gap between the size and complexity of the vector field data from real-world applications and the limited bandwidth of our visual perception channel, it is more and more challenging for domain experts to interpret their data in detail or as a whole.
 This challenge is prominent in 2D turbulence flows, where features are everywhere and feature sizes differ by a few orders of magnitude.
-Vector field simplification aims at reducing the complexity of the flow by removing features in order of their relevance and importance, revealing prominent behavior, obtaining a compact representation for interpretation and giving a consistent and multi-scale view of the flow dynamics.
+Vector field simplification aims at reducing the complexity of the flow by removing features in order of their relevance and importance, revealing prominent behavior, obtaining a compact representation for interpretation, and giving a consistent and multiscale view of the flow dynamics.

 A considerable amount of research has been focused on vector field simplification based on the notion of a topological skeleton [14, 16].
-A topological skeleton consists of critical points connected by special streamlines called separatrices, which provides a condensed representation of the flow by dividing the domain into regions of uniform flow behavior.
-However, existing simplification techniques rely on the stable extraction of the topological skeleton, e-mail: chengu@cs.uh.edu which can be difficult due to instability in numerical integration, especially when processing highly rotational flows, e.g. Figure 1.
+A topological skeleton consists of critical points connected by special streamlines called separatrices, which provide a condensed representation of the flow by dividing the domain into regions of uniform flow behavior.
+However, existing simplification techniques rely on the stable extraction of the topological skeleton, Guoning Chen[‡] University of Houston Paul Rosen[§] Scientific Computing and Imaging Institute University of Utah which can be difficult due to instability in numerical integration, especially when processing highly rotational flows, e.g. Figure 1.
 Furthermore, the distance and area-based relevance measures that are commonly used to determine the cancellation ordering of critical points typically rely on geometric proximities and do not consider the flow magnitude, an important physical property of the flow.